Thomas W. Reps -- Past Research Accomplishments

 Capsule Summaries

-During my 45-year career in Computer Science, the overriding goal of my research has been to find new ways to help programmers create correct, reliable, and secure software.
+During my 46-year career in Computer Science, the overriding goal of my research has been to find new ways to help programmers create correct, reliable, and secure software.
 To address these issues, I developed a number of new methods to manipulate programs and analyze their properties.
-Often these have taken the form of frameworks that apply to general classes of problems, e.g.,
+Often these methods have taken the form of frameworks that apply to general classes of problems, e.g.,

 • creating interactive program-development environments [RT88]